 Singing voles feed on vegetation and plants.

 Sitka deer are also known as Sitka black-tailed deer.
-They are a subspecies of mule deer that can be found in Sitka in Alaska and in British Columbia in Canada.
+They are a subspecies of mule deer found in Sitka in Alaska and British Columbia in Canada.

 Their color darkens in fall to a gray-brown from a reddish-brown in summer.

 The snowshoe hare is also called the varying hare or snowshoe rabbit, taking this name because of the large size of the hind feet.

 They are a hare from the northern region of North America.